{{text}}

 FAQ: Creating custom components in Webflow

-Custom components make it possible to optimize the management of Webflow sites by simplifying updates, ensuring visual consistency and improving the user experience.
+Custom components make it possible to optimize the management of web pages And sites created with tools like Webflow, WordPress or joomla.
+They simplify updates, ensure visual consistency through pull-down menus, of widgets Or scripts, and improve the user experience, especially on sites responsive.

-What is the difference between a component and an instance?
+What is the difference between a component and an instance in Webflow?

-A component is the main template, while an instance is a copy of that component used on a page.
-Any changes made to the main component are reflected on all instances.
+One Component is the main template used to create recurring items, like a dropdown Or a CTA button.
+One instance Is a copy of this Component inserted on a Web page.
+Any changes made to the Main component will be automatically reflected on all instances.

 Can you modify an instance without affecting the main component?

-Are the components compatible with all types of projects?
+Are the components compatible with all types of Webflow projects?

-Yes, Webflow allows you to save your components in a library that you can reuse in different projects.
+Yes, Webflow allows you to save your Components In a library that you can reuse in different projects.
+This feature is similar to installing plugins Or of widgets on CMS like WordPress or joomla.

-What types of components are the most useful?
+What types of components are the most useful for a responsive website?